lendavauto/slider/README.md

 * Inside Slide.js add a custom slide using unique id inside the switch statement

-* Inside the custom slide add a div containing classes mainSlide & a number representing the index of the slide
+* Inside the custom slide add a div containing classes "mainSlide" & a integer representing the index of the slide

 * With index starting from 0